L1 syndrome: Management

-To know the extent of the disease and the required needs of an individual diagnosed with L1 syndrome, some tests are recommended, including: Head imaging study, Complete neurologic evaluation, Developmental evaluation, Evaluation for Hirschsprung disease if there is a history of constipation, Consultation with a clinical geneticist and/or genetic counselor.
-A proper management of the manifestations of the L1 syndrome involves a multidisciplinary(involving a team specialized in more than one medical fields) approach involving a team that works within these fields: pediatrics, child neurology, neurosurgery, rehabilitation, and clinical genetics.
-To prevent secondary complications(conditions that occur in the course of a disease as a result), physiotherapy is recommended.
-Prior to birth recognition of an affected fetus during pregnancy requires a plan involving multiple medical disciplines for a safe delivery for both mother and infant and to allow for an evaluation and possible treatment for hydrocephalus shortly after birth.
+To know the extent of the disease and the required needs of an individual diagnosed with L1 syndrome, some tests are recommended, namely, a head imaging study, a complete neurologic evaluation, developmental evaluation, evaluation for Hirschsprung disease (if a history of constipation is present).
+Consultation with a clinical geneticist or genetic counselor may also be helpful.
+Proper management of the manifestations of the L1 syndrome usually involves a multidisciplinary (involving a team specialized in more than one medical fields) approach.
+The patient's care may be coordinated by specialists in pediatrics, child neurology, neurosurgery, rehabilitation, and clinical genetics.
+To prevent secondary complications (conditions that occur in the course of a disease as a result), physiotherapy is recommended.
+Prior to birth, recognition of an affected fetus during pregnancy requires a plan involving multiple medical disciplines for a safe delivery for both mother and infant and to allow for an evaluation and possible treatment for hydrocephalus shortly after birth.

 Hydrocephalus: Surgery should be performed as needed, to shunt cerebrospinal fluid (CSF) in order to reduce pressure inside the head (intracranial pressure).

-Intellectual Disability: The development of the individual should be monitored since the development outcomes are variable among affected individuals, educational programs are needed for these individuals.
-Adducted Thumbs: Surgical procedures are generally not required, a splint may reduce the degree of the adduction, and in milder cases tendon transfer may improve the thumb function.
+Intellectual disability: The development of the individual should be monitored since development outcomes are variable among affected individuals; educational programs are needed for these individuals.

+Adducted thumbs: Surgical procedures are generally not required, a splint may reduce the degree of the adduction, and in milder cases tendon transfer may improve the thumb function.

 Spastic paraplegia: Currently there are no specific treatments to prevent or reduce neural degeneration.
 Treatments aim to reduce symptoms and improving balance, strength, and agility.
 Individuals should be evaluated periodically by a neurologist and physiatrist to evaluate progress made and to develop treatment strategies to maximize walking ability and reduce symptoms.
-The General guidelines for follow-up and treatment can be followed while monitoring the neurologic features of the condition.
-Treatment for spastic paraplegia usually involves exercise to: (1) improve and maintain cardiovascular fitness (The heart's ability to supply oxygen to the tissues) (2) reverse the reduced functional capacity (3) improve the mechanics of walking, and gait in general (4) Improve the individual's independence and sense of control.
-Orthotics can be used to reduce the extension of the feet (toe down), which causes dragging and falling, to be noted that orthotics are usually used along with medications that decrease spasticity, such as Botox.
+General guidelines for follow-up and treatment can be followed while monitoring the neurologic features of the condition.
+Treatment for spastic paraplegia usually involves exercise to: (1) improve and maintain cardiovascular fitness (the heart's ability to supply oxygen to the tissues); (2) reverse the reduced functional capacity; (3) improve the mechanics of walking and gait in general; (4) improve the individual's independence and sense of control.
+Orthotics can be used to reduce the extension of the feet (toe-down), which causes dragging and falling.
+Of note, orthotics are usually used along with medications that decrease spasticity, such as Botox.